mtking2/img2zpl/CONTRIBUTING.md

 Update the CHANGELOG with the description of your code changes and your name on the line after `"* Your contribution here"`.

-### Push your changes and open a pull request
+### Commit and push your changes

-Push you changes to your working branch.
+Commit and push your changes to your working branch.

 ```
+git commit -am 'Add some feature'
 git push origin <my-working-branch>
 ```

+### Open a pull request

 Open a pull request against upstream master and your working branch.
 Give a brief description of what your PR does and explain what the code changes do.